jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

   (a) be provided to the Attorney-General as soon as practicable after the end of the financial year ending on 30 June 2022; and
   (b) cover the period from the main commencement date to 30 June 2022.

+### 27B Publication statement taken not to have been required
+Copies or reprints of legislation published under the Legislation Act 2012 must be taken never to have been required to include a statement that they are published under the authority of the New Zealand Government (despite section 6(6) of that Act).

 **Correcting errors and making other editorial changes**

 ### 28 How power to make editorial changes applies to legislation published under old publication requirements